SIAC to hear case of 'IS Bride' Begum who lost her UK citizenship after allegedly joining ISIS

 On Monday (November 21), the Special Immigration Appeals Commission (SIAC) will be reviewing the case of Shamima Begum, a British woman who lost her citizenship after she allegedly joined the Islamic State group in Syria.

-Shamima Begum, was 15 when she left London and moved to Syria along with her friends after she married an IS fighter.
+Shamima Begum, was 15 when she left London and moved to Syria along with her friends after she married an IS fighter, AFP reported.

 Her husband, Mohammed Al-Rashed was allegedly charged with smuggling.